alban-read/M1-MICRO-FORTH/riscish.md

 It only runs when a high level word is executing, otherwise the interpreter and compiler are just running machine code, the interpeter and compiler are not written in FORTH.

 Each high level word invokes an interpreter to run itself, multiple different versions of the interpreter exist, and they can be selected after the word has been compiled.

+### Startup

+The forth.fs file is loaded when the application starts.

+This file should contain any high level words you want to add to the program.

 ### Values